 “You might think this is a referendum about the UK's membership of a relatively obscure international intergovernmental organisation.
 It is not.
 This is a debate about the kind of society the UK is, the kind of society we think it should be, and in particular the way that society has been shaped by the processes of globalisation.”

 Making a success of Brexit

 So what kind of society will that be?

-If there is one lesson to be learned from the EU referendum it is that “big business” and the wider population have different ideas about what success looks like.
-Solutions that benefit “big business” but which contribute to further poverty, division and inequality are not going to be acceptable.
+If there is one lesson to be learned from the EU referendum it is that “big business” and the population at large have rather different ideas about what success looks like.
+Solutions that benefit “big business” but which contribute to further poverty, division and inequality will only make matters worse.

 Mrs May's first remarks on the steps of No. 10 Downing Street as the new UK Prime Minister show that she has at least some inkling of this.

 But it is only when Article 50 is finally invoked and we begin the Brexit process that we will start to see whether the government is interested in sustainable change or quick fixes.

 For instance, will Brexit build on, or roll back on, the pioneering work done by successive UK governments, both on their own and through EU institutions, in the field of corporate social responsibility?
 Will post-Brexit arrangements foster, or undermine, human rights-respecting cultures by companies?
 What steps can be taken to ensure that human rights related concerns are identified and addressed, in the course of the Brexit process and beyond?